top of page

 Membership meetings

-Addictions Committee
+Substance Use Disorders / Addictions Committee

-meets quarterly on 4th Tuesdays from 3-4:30 by Zoom.
+Meets quarterly on the 4th Tuesdays of the month from 3:00-4:00pm via Zoom.

 Please contact us by using the Contact page if you’d like to join a committee or work group.
 Sometimes meetings get cancelled or times get changed and we wouldn’t want you showing up to an empty room!

-Addictions Committee
+Substance Use Disorders / Addictions Committee

 Inpatient Drug Abuse Treatment